 Portable Fuel Tank for Boats: The Complete Buyer's Guide

 A portable fuel tank for your boat is the simplest way to stop paying marina markups, and if you have been boating for more than a season or two, you already know why.
-At the fuel dock, you wait behind whoever is filling the 300-gallon center console ahead of you.
+At the fuel dock, you wait behind whoever is filling the 120-gallon center console ahead of you.
 The pump then charges you a dollar or two more per gallon than what the gas station nearby would.
-On a 50-gallon fill, that is fifty to a hundred bucks extra.
-Across a season of weekends, that adds up to over a thousand dollars going to the marina just for the convenience of fueling at the dock.
+On a 50 or 70 gallon fill, that is fifty to a hundred and fifty bucks extra.
+Across a season of weekends, that adds up to thousands of dollars going to the marina just because it seemed your only option.
+But there is a better way.

 What People Actually Mean By "Portable Fuel Tank"

-They are all describing roughly the same thing: a wheeled container that holds gasoline and pumps it into your boat.
-What separates the good ones from the regrettable ones comes down to capacity, pump type, materials, and how much of the physical work the tank does for you once it is loaded with two or three hundred pounds of fuel.
+They are all describing roughly the same thing: a wheeled container that holds gasoline or diesel and pumps it into your boat.
+What separates the good ones from the regrettable ones comes down to capacity, pump type, materials, and how much of the physical work the tank does for you once it is loaded with hundreds of pounds of fuel.

 Why a Portable Fuel Tank Makes Sense for Boaters

-Most buyers fall into three groups, with some overlap.
+Most buyers fall into a few groups, with plenty of overlap.

 Marina Markup Math

-The first is doing the math on marina markups.
 If you fuel at a marina regularly, the savings add up fast.
 Bringing your own gas from a station pays for a quality caddy within a season or two.
-In coastal markets like South Florida, where markups can run fifty percent above gas station prices, the payback is even faster.
-For boaters with private dock access, the natural next step is to set up a boat fueling station at home so the caddy has a permanent place to live and the fueling routine becomes part of the property, not a constant production.
+Markups vary by region, but it is not unusual to see marinas charging fifty to seventy-five percent more per gallon than the gas station up the road.
+For boaters with private dock access, the natural next step is to set up a boat fueling station at home so the caddy has a permanent place to live and the fueling routine becomes part of the property.

 Geography and Access

-The third is dealing with geography.
 Plenty of inland lakes have no fuel dock at all, which leaves you either trailering the boat to a gas station or hauling gas cans down to the dock one by one.
-Households with multiple watercraft tend to feel all three of these at once, which is why they often jump straight to the largest option in the category.
+Households with multiple watercraft tend to feel several of these issues at once, which is why they often jump straight to the largest option in the category.

-If you already know you want a 50-gallon motorized option, the Smart Ass Fuel Mule covers everything we are about to walk through.
+If you already know you want a motorized 50 or 70 gallon option, the Smart Ass Fuel Mule covers everything we are about to walk through.
 If you are still figuring out which category fits, keep reading.

 The Five Categories of Portable Fuel Tanks